-During the Great Depression, demand for Kool-Aid actually escalated and the Hastings location was not large enough.
-In 1931 the Perkins Products Company moved from Hastings to Chicago and the demand continued as Perkins’ workforce grew from his family in Hastings to 350 workers in Chicago by 1950.
+During the Great Depression, demand for Kool-Aid actually escalated, and the Hastings location became too small.
+In 1931, the Perkins Products Company moved from Hastings to Chicago.
+From starting with just his family as his company in Hastings, Perkins’ workforce grew to 350 workers in Chicago by 1950.

-In 1953 Perkins was 64 years old and sold his company to General Foods Corporation.
-After their retirement Edwin and Kitty Perkins still considered Hastings home and were buried there when they died, Edwin in 1961 and Kitty in 1977.
-They gave a great deal back to the community through donations to Hastings College, Lanning Hospital and other favorite institutions.
+In 1953 when Perkins was 64 years old, he sold his company to the General Foods Corporation.
+After their retirement, Edwin and Kitty Perkins still considered Hastings their home and were buried there, Edwin in 1961 and Kitty in 1977.
+They gave a great deal back to the community through donations to Hastings College, Lanning Hospital, and other favorite institutions.